mp34829/mitchell_hiroshi_api_p1/README.txt

 			}
 			- The fields in the request body don't have to be in order.

-	- Delete an existing batch
+	- Delete an existing batch (BatchServlet's DELETE)
 			- Request body just needs the shortname key-value pair.
 Key MUST be in camel case:
 			{
 				"shortName": "shortName"